Plantar Fasciitis Runner

 Product highlights

 The Gel Venture 6’s outsole is AHAR.
 This rubber technology affords it great flexibility and durability.
 For traction on the trails, the outsole is finished off with multi-directional lugs.
-For comfort and cushioning, Asics used GEL technology on the heel.
-In addition to this, it redesigned the midsole to provide better energy return.

 Other shoe features include;